-An Elective Residence Visa (ERV) allows non-EU citizens to reside in Italy.
+An Elective Residence Visa allows non-EU citizens to reside in Italy

-Applicants for an ERV must be able to provide adequate and documented guarantees regarding:
+Applicants for an Italian ERV must be able to provide documented guarantees

 In particular, the available financial resources should be “ample”, “autonomous” and “stable”, thus the applicant should be able to sustain himself/herself without working in Italy.

-The above means that financial resources should be fully accessible to the applicant and should not be subject to unexpected, sudden fluctuations.
-The consulate must be able to make a reasonable assumption that an applicant’s financial resources will also exist in the future.
+The above means that financial resources should be fully accessible to the applicant.
+And, that funds should not be subject to unexpected, sudden fluctuations.
+The consulate must be able to make a reasonable assumption that an applicant’s financial resources will also exist into the future.

-The applicant’s financial resources should originate from pensions, life annuities, ownership of real estate, ownership of stable economic-commercial activities or other sources of income other than an income generated from employment.
+The applicant’s financial resources should originate from pensions, life annuities, ownership of real estate, ownership of stable economic-commercial activities or other sources of income.
+Income cannot however be from employment.

-In absence of valid and concrete reasons, should the requirements above be met, the consulate cannot refuse to grant an ERV
+In the absence of any logical, valid and concrete reasons, so long as an applicant for an ERV meets the above requirements, the consulate cannot refuse to grant an ERV.

-Do you think your ERV was wrongly rejected or need help with the application?
-Contact us for a FREE consultation…
+Do you think your ERV application was wrongly rejected or do you need help with an ERV application?

 The evaluation of the elements for an ERV application by the consulate is discretionary.
-However, an evaluation cannot be arbitrary.
+However, as previously mentioned, it cannot be arbitrary.

-Should you need further information concerning an elective residence visa or a court claim against a consulate’s denial for an ERV, please feel free to contact De Tullio Law Firm at the following email address email@example.com.
+Should you need further information concerning an elective residence visa or preparing your application or, if you wish to appeal the denial of an ERV, please contact us.